 Visiting Bryce Canyon National Park, Utah

 Bryce National Park is most famous for its one-of-a-kind hoodoo formations.
-They are truly out of this world and Bryce Canyon is worth visiting even for just one hour to gaze upon the canyon and its hoodoos.
+They are truly out of this world and Bryce Canyon is a must-visit area even for just one hour to gaze upon the canyon and its hoodoos.
 That said, nothing beats hiking inside the canyon for a few hours either.

 77 miles from Zion NP, Bryce Canyon NP is accessible from one main road that stretches from the visitor’s center to Rainbow Point.
 The campsites are located close to the entrance of the park.
 To access the actual valley you will need to hike down by foot.